sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 The name hashing optimization is enabled by default since sbt 0.13.6.

+### How to take advantage of sbt heuristics

+The heuristics used by sbt imply the following user-visible consequences, which determine whether a change to a class affects other classes.

+1. Adding, removing, modifying `private` methods does not require recompilation of client classes.
+Therefore, suppose you add a method to a class with a lot of dependencies, and that this method is only used in the declaring class; marking it private will prevent recompilation of clients.
+However, this only applies to methods which are not accessible to other classes, hence methods marked with private or private[this]; methods which are private to a package, marked with private[name], are part of the API.
+2. Modifying the interface of a non-private method triggers name hashing optimization
+3. Modifying one class does require recompiling dependencies of other classes defined in the same file (unlike said in a previous version of this guide).
+Hence separating different classes in different source files might reduce recompilations.
+4. Changing the implementation of a method should *not* affect its clients, unless the return type is inferred, and the new implementation leads to a slightly different type being inferred.
+    Hence, annotating the return type of a non-private method explicitly, if it is more general than the type actually returned, can reduce the code to be recompiled when the implementation of such a method changes.
+(Explicitly annotating return types of a public API is a good practice in general.)

+All the above discussion about methods also applies to fields and members in general; similarly, references to classes also extend to objects and traits.

 ## Implementation of incremental recompilation

 This sections goes into details of incremental compiler implementation.
 It's